MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-manage-builds.md

 2. Click Enable
 3. For "Select the Windows readiness level for the updates you want to receive", select your desired Ring.
 4. For "After a Preview Build or Feature Update is released, defer receiving it for this many days", enter a number up to 365.
 5. For "Pause Preview Builds or Feature Updates starting" enter date.

+>__NOTE:__ Group Policies for Insider Preview builds can only be set using GPMC and cannot currently be set using Windows Server Update Services (WSUS) or System Center Configuration Manager.
+To confirm that a device is connected to Windows Update and not WSUS, in Registry Editor go to: __HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate__.

 ### Set using MDM policies
 To set Allow Telemetry and Windows Insider for Business policies above using Intune or non-Microsoft MDM service providers, using the CSP settings below.
 For guidance on configuring CSPs, see [CSPs in MDM](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/how-it-pros-can-use-configuration-service-providers#csps-in-mdm).